kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

 Kubeflow Pipelines with NVIDIA GPU support and TensorFlow Serving with just one line.
 (For Kubeflow and other component support, check [K3ai's website](https://kf5ai.gitbook.io/k3ai/#components-of-k-3-ai) for updates.)
-To install Kubeflow Pipelines using K3ai, run the following command:
+To install Kubeflow Pipelines using K3ai, run the following commands:

 CPU Support: